ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 exercises: 0
 questions:
 - "What are NRT data and NRT data sources/vendors?"
-- "Why NRT data needs QC?
+- "Why NRT data needs QC?"
 - "What is ArgosQC package?"
 - "ArgosQC's workflow/features"
 - "Satellite vendors: SMRU and WildlifeComputers"